KNMI/knmitransformer/README.md

 [![Travis-CI Build Status](https://travis-ci.org/MartinRoth/knmitransformer.svg?branch=master)](https://travis-ci.org/MartinRoth/knmitransformer)
 [![Coverage Status](https://img.shields.io/codecov/c/github/MartinRoth/knmitransformer/master.svg)](https://codecov.io/github/MartinRoth/knmitransformer?branch=master)

-'transformation program'  of the KNMI 2014 climate change scenarios for the Netherlands
+The 'transformation program' of the KNMI 2014 climate change scenarios for the Netherlands.
+With this program current climate time series are transformed to represent the climate of the KNMI 2014 scenarios for 2030, 2050, and 2085.

-**Note so far only the temperature transformation has been implemented.**

-Bakker, A. (2015), Time series transformation tool: description of the program to generate time series consistent with the KNMI’14 climate scenarios, Technical Report TR-349, De Bilt, the Netherlands.

 The actual transformation procedures for daily meteorological variables are written in R-code